-Credo Carers are paid an allowance based on their training and experience, and we encourage all carers to attend as much training as possible.
-A qualified and trained carer can expect £550 per week for one foster child.
-Yu will be entitle to tax relief on income from fostering and will be eligible for National Insurance credits, which count towards your State Pension.
+Credo Carers are paid an allowance based on their training and experience up to £555, and we encourage all carers to attend as much training as possible.
+You will be entitled to tax relief on income from fostering and will be eligible for National Insurance credits, which count towards your State Pension.

 You will complete a Skills to Foster course with other carers during the assessment process.
 Our core training will be provided to you within 12 months of approval, and includes the Training, Support and Development Standards course (TSD). you may also receive child-specific training prior to a placement.
 Regular training is offered and some elements of the core training programme will need to be renewed periodically.